Congressional Training Program

 Designed for veterans and neophytes alike, the seminars feature a combination of hands-on training and exercises, case reviews, and lessons from some of the most accomplished current and former congressional oversight experts and practitioners.
 Though seminars are targeted towards committee staff, much of the skills and information shared during the seminar will be helpful to personal staff in their investigations.

 For congressional staff only—not open to the public.

 To register, email Ms. Danni Downing or call POGO's office at 202-347-1122.

-In the Capitol Visitor Center—room number provided upon RSVP
+Room number provided upon RSVP

 The Art of Congressional Oversight: A User's Guide to Doing It Right

 POGO has developed a congressional oversight handbook as a solution to widespread concerns about the quality and quantity of oversight activities on the Hill.
 Practical, humorous, and readable, the handbook is a treasure-trove of valuable information for congressional staffers, students, political scientists, and the public.

 Thoughts from Training Program participants: